 - Remove the tool retaining pin and the tool and check their condition.
-Grind the burrs away if necessary. - Check that the tool has received sufficient greasing.
+Grind the burrs away if necessary.
+See "Changing the tool" on page 50. - Check that the tool has received sufficient greasing.
 Grease more frequently, if necessary.

 EVERY 50 HOURS OR AT LEAST ONCE A MONTH